Access4Learning/sif3-framework-dotnet/README.md

 - Updated AU and US demo projects to reflect mutliple object operations.
 - Updated documentation to reflect changes.
 - Fixed issue with mustUseAdvisory implementation.

+**Jan 29, 2016 - 1.1.0 Added Zone and Context using Matrix Parameters**

+- Upgraded Web API to version 5.2.3 on all appropriate projects.
+- Enhanced and configured the WebApi implementation to recognise Matrix Parameters.
+- Updated Consumers to pass Zone and Context with all requests using Matrix Parameters.
+- Updated Providers to handle receiving Zone and Context as Matrix Parameters.
+- Updated AU and US demo projects to reflect the use of Matrix Parameters.